hassanasif653/Library-management-syatem-c--sql/README.md

 # 📚 Library Management System (C# + SQL Server)

 A complete desktop-based Library Management System built using **C# Windows Forms** and **SQL Server**.
 The system is designed for administrative use, offering features for managing members, students, faculty, books, transactions, and reports.
+ In the project screenshots folder u can watch UI of project.

 ---

 ## 🔐 Admin Login